stuerp/foo_statistics/README.md

 None

-### Tags
+### Metadata

-The following metadata tags are available:
+The following metadata is available:

+%_added%
+    Timestamp at which the track was added to the Media Library, human readable.

 %_added_timestamp%
-    Date/time at which the track was added to the Media Library.
+    Timestamp at which the track was added to the Media Library.

+%_first_played%
+    Timestamp at which the track was played the first time, human readable.

 %_first_played_timestamp%
-    Date/time at which the track was played the first time.
+    Timestamp at which the track was played the first time.

+%_last_played%
+    Timestamp at which the track was played the last time, human readable.

 %_last_played_timestamp%
-    Date/time at which the track was played the last time.
+    Timestamp at which the track was played the last time.

 %_playcount%
     How many times the track has been played.

+%_rating%
+    The track's rating.

+### Tags

+The following tags are available:

+%_timestamps%
+    A semicolon-separate list of the all the timestamps collected.
+The first entry is the timestamp when the track was added to the media library.
+The following entries are the timestamps of when the track was played.

 %_rating%
     The track's rating.